UBB-SDI-23/lab-5x-dpie2303/README.md

 5. **Optional!**
    This aplication contains a setup to populate the database.
    **Make sure** that your do this setup **before** you do any actions on the apllication.
    Adjust the number of entities created by modifying the script in  **server/music_library**

-   Start your **backend** setup using the previous steps.
+   Start the **backend** setup using the previous steps.
    Create the **.sql** files that contain the artificial data.
    ```sh
    docker ps # get the server container id